 Botox or not? – My personal opinion

 I wanted to be as transparent as possible during this post.
 But in this section, I will tell you exactly how I reason around Botox on a very personal level.

 I am not in any way judging other’s beliefs or choices.
 As long as you have all the facts, I hope you will do a conscious choice that makes you happy and fulfilled.

 With that said, here are my own beliefs and thoughts around this highly debated procedure.

-First of all, I just don’t want to paralyze any muscles.
+First of all, I simply don’t want to paralyze any muscles.
 And definitely not induce any muscle atrophy either.
-I want my muscles to be strong, vital and healthy.
+I want my muscles to be strong, vital, and healthy.
 Keeping the circulation sound, and my skin glowing and alive!
-And I believe that will help to keep the skin more elastic and firm too.
+That is also proven to keep the skin more elastic and firm for longer.

-I am turning 40 in a few weeks and I still have no deep lines or wrinkles despite that I smile and laugh all day long.
+I am 40 myself, and I still have no deep lines or wrinkles despite that I smile and laugh all day long.
 As mentioned before it’s the elasticity that counts.
 And the elasticity can be improved in many ways, which this blog is all about.